Do I need to be nominated by my institution to submit an application?

 Will I be expected to submit a final progress and financial report?

 Yes.
-Within eight weeks of completion of all travel, the award recipient must submit a one to two-page PDF progress report (no form or template) describing the travel activity and what was accomplished.
-Also, within eight weeks of completion of all travel, the award recipient’s university must complete and submit a financial report (form to be provided).
+The award recipient must submit a one to two-page PDF progress report (no form or template) describing the travel activity and what was accomplished no later than February 25, 2021.
+Also, the award recipient's university must complete and submit a financial report (form link) no later than February 25, 2021.

 How long do I have to complete my travel visits?